MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 [Y] Yes  [N] No  [?]
 Help (default is "Y"):
 ```

-After pressing 'y', the "NuGet" provider is installed, you see a list of DSC resources that you can
+After pressing <kbd>y</kbd>, the NuGet provider is installed and you see a list of DSC resources
-install from the PowerShell Gallery.
+that you can install from the PowerShell Gallery.

 > [!NOTE]
 > List is not shown because it is very large.